WP-API/WP-API/README.md

 ## Installation
 ### As a Plugin
 Drop this directory in and activate it.
 You need to be using pretty permalinks to use the plugin, as it uses custom rewrite rules to power the API.
+You'll also need to flush your rewrite rules.
+This can be done by simply visiting the Permalinks settings page in the admin.

 ### As Part of Core
 **Note: These instructions will likely be broken while in development.
 Please